Ketosis: Safety

 The safety of ketosis from low-carbohydrate diets is often called into question by clinicians, researchers and the media.
 A common safety concern stems from the misunderstanding of the difference between physiological ketosis and pathologic ketoacidosis.
 There is also continued debate whether chronic ketosis is a healthy state or a stressor to be avoided.
 Some argue that humans evolved to avoid ketosis and should not be in ketosis long-term.
-The counter-argument is that there is no physiological requirement for dietary carbohydrate as adequate energy can be made via gluconeogenesis and ketogenesis indefinitely.
+The counter-argument is that there is no physiological requirement for dietary carbohydrates, as adequate energy can be made via gluconeogenesis and ketogenesis indefinitely.
 Alternatively, the switching between a ketotic and fed state has been proposed to have beneficial effects on metabolic and neurologic health.
 The effects of sustaining ketosis for up to two years are known from studies of people following a strict ketogenic diet for epilepsy or type 2 diabetes; these include short-term adverse effects leading to potential long-term ones.
 However, literature on longer term effects of intermittent ketosis is lacking.